 Food – Allergies and intolerances

 People with a food allergy have to systematically avoid certain foods otherwise, in the worst case, some are at risk of suffering a life-threatening shock.
-Intolerances also cause discomfort: in Switzerland, one person in five experiences bowel rumblings because he or she does not tolerate certain ingredients. «Food – allergies and intolerances» is our 2016 Annual Topic.
+Intolerances also cause discomfort: in Switzerland, one person in five experiences bowel rumblings because he or she does not tolerate certain ingredients. «Food – allergies and intolerances» was our 2016 Annual Topic.

 Allergy or intolerance?
 Focus on food